oslabs-beta/moat/README.md

 ```bash
 npm run dev
 ```
-3. The `test-env-aws-eb-rds-deployment` directory contains the config files we used to launch our Kubernetes cluster in AWS using Elastic Beanstalk and RDS.
-Feel free to use them for your own deployments, services, etc. if you decide to take this route.
-4. The `test-env-manual-deployment` directory contains the config files we used to launch a Kubernetes cluster manually.
-Feel free to use them for your own deployments, services, etc. if you decide to take this route.

 ## Build Kubernetes Test Environment
 The following instructions are for building a test environment on AWS.
 Keep in mind, this will cost money.
 If you want a free alternative, try building a test environment locally with minikube.
 You can leverage the files in our test environment directories to deploy a cluster with the AWS CLI and YAML files OR with AWS Elastic Beanstalk and RDS: